nicolewhite/nicolewhite.github.io_old/RNeo4j/docs/cypher.md

 ## Details

 If returning data, you can only query for tabular results.
-That is, this method has no current functionality for Cypher results containing array properties, collections, nodes, or relationships.
+That is, you can't return node or relationship entities.
+See [getNodes](get-nodes.html) and [getRels](get-rels.html) for returning entities.

 You can send Cypher queries without any return values (i.e., a Cypher query without the word `RETURN` in it).